dbhart/PhysicalUnits/README.md

-# PyUnits
+# physicalunits
-Physical units for scientific and engineering
-This is a simple implementation of a units framework for python, and can be expanded upon as desired.
+Physical units framework for scientific and engineering programming This implementation of a units framework for python, has low overhead, and can be expanded upon as desired.
+Reference conversion factors and constants are derived from NIST standards when available Some US customary units use implicit conversions and derivations

 ## Use:

+**import the library and establish the base unit system

-from units import C
+from physicalunits import units
+C = units('US')

 **assign units to a number - in this case 10 lbf of force:**